OTKUSteyler/GoonXposed/README.md

-# ShiggyXposed
+# GoonXposed

-ShiggyXposed is a root Xposed module that injects the ShiggyCord Discord mobile client modifications into the official Discord application.
+GoonXposed is a root Xposed module that injects the ShiggyCord Discord mobile client modifications into the official Discord application.

 ## Info
-*   Injects ShiggyCord client into the Discord mobile app.
+*   Injects GoonCord client into the Discord mobile app.
 *   Built in Kotlin.
 *   Material 3 like Shake menu with some discord popup accents